TL;DR:

 b. the VA wallet address for each or a unique transaction reference number.

-192. Such information does not need to be verified unless there are suspicious circumstances related to ML/TF, in which case information pertaining to the customer should be verified.
-(FATF 2021b, p.
+192. Such information does not need to be verified unless there are suspicious circumstances related to [money laundering/terrorist financing] ML/TF, in which case information pertaining to the customer should be verified. - FATF, Updated guidance for a risk-based approach to virtual assets and virtual asset service providers, p.
 61, paras.
-191-192)
+191-192

 **It is worth highlighting that Gibraltar only addresses this issue in the context of receiving a transaction from a self-hosted wallet.
 It is unclear what rules apply when VASPs send funds to self-hosted wallets.